Certificate of Engagement in Sustainability (CES)

 Humanity is facing some tough challenges: climate change, loss of biodiversity, overexploitation of natural resources and increasing social inequality.
 When it comes to dealing with these challenges, you will be expected to play a pivotal role as a future professional or executive in business or administration, the public sector or politics.
 It takes motivated and committed decision-makers with in-depth knowledge and expertise to foster sustainable development.

-Working towards the Certificate of Engagement in Sustainability during your studies at BFH will allow you to acquire new skills, knowledge, and experience in the field of sustainable development.
-The certificate will show potential employers that you have obtained the required abilities and know-how.
+Working towards the CES during your studies at BFH will allow you to acquire new skills, knowledge, and experience in the field of sustainable development.
+The CES will show potential employers that you have obtained the required abilities and know-how.

 The certificate involves academic content (knowledge and skills) as well as extra-curricular (engagement) content.